Back to Results

 - Must have a living father

-- Father must be willing and able to fill out questionnaires about their resilience building and stressfull experiences.
+- Father must be willing and able to fill out questionnaires about their resilience building and stressful experiences.

 - Adult males who do not have a living father or are adopted

 Adult male participants will be required to sign an informed consent, if they agree to participate in the study.
 They will also complete 5 short survey questionnaires (~5 minutes each) about their lifetime experiences and current mental health.
 Both the informed consent and surveys can be completed remotely.
-There is one in person study visit where the adult participant will be required to drop off a sample of semen and saliva within 4 hours of collection and fill out the short surveys.
+The semen studied will be a fraction of the sample given to Boston IVF by the participants as part of their semen analysis that would have been discarded.
+The participants will also give a saliva sample at Boston IVF when they bring in their semen sample.

-Fathers, and if able and willing, sisters will be required to sign the informed consent form and complete their surveys remotely.
+Fathers, and if able and willing, sisters will be required to sign the informed consent form and complete their surveys remotely online.

 Compensation of $150 will be provided to the primary participants, while their father and sister will be given $50 upon completion of the surveys.